 Dr. Glaser would like to thank all the students who participated.
 The selection process was a very difficult one for us.
 With a great deal of thoroughness and care, Dr. Glaser would like to thank all the students who participated.
 The selection process was a very difficult one for us.
-With a great deal of thorough and careful consideration, Glaser Orthodontics chose Kimberly Edge from Haldane High School and Kyle Cousins from Peekskill High School as the recipients of their 2022 Scholarships.
+With a great deal of thorough and careful consideration, Glaser Orthodontics chose Sophia Morello and Stephen Goe as the recipients of their 2023 Scholarships.

 Glaser Orthodontics Proudly Donates to Support Connection

-This October, Glaser Orthodontics proudly supported the ongoing efforts of Support Connection, a local non-profit that provides emotional, social and educational support to women, their families and friends affected by breast and ovarian cancer.
-Through our second Annual Initiative, every time a patient requested pink decorations on their appliances or came to their appointment wearing pink, Dr. Glaser made a donation.
+This October, Glaser Orthodontics proudly supported the ongoing efforts of Support Connection, a local non-profit that provides emotional, social, and educational support to women, their families, and friends affected by breast and ovarian cancer.
+Through our second Annual Initiative, every time a patient requested pink decorations on their appliances or came to their appointment wearing pink, Dr. Glaser donated.
 Thanks to their efforts and the generosity of Glaser Orthodontics, Dr. Glaser presented $2500 to Support Connection.
 We look forward to expanding our efforts and making a greater impact next October!!

 Glaser Orthodontics Proudly Supports Toys for Tots

 Glaser Orthodontics participated in the Toys for Tots Program this year by hosting a toy drive during the holiday season to help provide the less fortunate children in the areas with gifts to unwrap.
 Local Toys for Tots Campaigns are the heart and soul of the Marine Toys for Tots Program managed by dedicated United States Marines and local volunteers.
 Local Campaigns are the best source of Toys for Tots information on how to give and receive support in your community.
-Over 97% of the donations to Toys for Tots goes directly to their mission of providing toys, books, and other gifts to less fortunate children.
+Over 97% of the donations to Toys for Tots go directly to their mission of providing toys, books, and other gifts to less fortunate children.
 The 3% spent on support principally covers fundraising expenses — not one donated dollar goes to salaries or any other manpower costs.
 Thank you to our patients for their donations!